-Our units have been approved for listing on the Nasdaq Capital Market, or Nasdaq, under the symbol "GCACU".
+We have applied to list our units on the Nasdaq Capital Market, or Nasdaq, under the symbol "GCACU".
 We expect that our units will be listed on the Nasdaq Capital Market on or promptly after the date of this prospectus.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
 We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Maxim informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "GCAC" and "GCACW," respectively.